FortAwesome/wordpress-fontawesome/readme.txt

 = 4.0.0-rc17 =

-**SECURITY:** fixes a vulnerability in how API tokens were being stored, when configured to use a kit.
+**SECURITY:** fixes a vulnerability in how API tokens were being stored, when configured to use a Kit.
 All users of 4.0.0-rc15 or 4.0.0-rc16 should update immediately.
 Find more details and instructions for updating your API Token on the [Font Awesome blog](https://blog.fontawesome.com/font-awesome-wordpress-plugin-api-token-vulnerability-fixed).

 * a minor bug in how network errors are handled